 Hi, well I guess I should introduce myself and give you a bit of info on the purpose of this blog.
-My name is Noelle and I guess you could tell by the images, I am a backyard chicken keeper.
+My name is Noelle, I am a backyard chicken keeper.
 I started my journey about 5 years ago when I wanted some chickens to help me on my hobby farm.
-Now most people when they think of chickens, they think of eggs.
+Most people when they think of chickens, think of eggs.
 Well, that is definitely a plus of having your own hens in your backyard.
 However, I was thinking of them more of composers and garden associates.

-They make the best compost (poop) in their coop all winter long, which I then spread on my gardens in early spring.
+Chickens make the best compost (poop) in their coop all winter long, which I then spread on my gardens in early spring.
 The plants love their coop shavings and in return give me a nice yield.
-But, even better, chickens make great exterminators, they will eat just about anything that flies, craws, or hops in the backyard.
+But, even better, chickens make great exterminators, they eat just about anything that flies, craws, or hops in the backyard.
 I don’t have to use all the dangerous pesticides that I normally would because I have my feathered exterminators to do that for me.
-But most of all I would have to say they are my best friends in the backyard.
-I cannot work in the garden with out one of my girls there looking for any grubs that I might have uncovered.
-They are great friends to have when I do my garden work, and make such attractive yard ornaments as they go about their days work of eating bugs, tilling, and clucking with glee when they find something delicious.
+Most of all, they are my best friends in the backyard.
+I cannot work in the garden with out one of my girls looking for any grubs that I might have uncovered.
+They are great friends to have when I work in the garden.
+Additionally, they are attractive yard ornaments as they go about their days work of eating bugs, tilling, and clucking with glee when they find something delicious.

 In this blog, I plan to share with you the joy of keeping chickens.
 When I tell people that I have chickens as pets, I get lots of different responses.
 Some think I am crazy to keep chickens as pets.
-They are mostly seen as live stock animals that are void of all compassion and emotion.
+Chickens are mostly viewed as live stock, void of all compassion and emotion.
 I am here to say put that myth to bed.
-I also get response of curiosity, when people think of chickens they think of the poor sad looking things in cages.
+I sometimes get response of curiosity.
+When people think about chickens the image of poor sad looking things in cages come to mind.
 They do not think of chickens as being attractive or even fun.
-I too will dispel the myth that chickens cannot make loving pets.
+I too will dispel the myth that chickens cannot be fun loving pets.
 But before I go to far I should probably introduce the flock and explain the name behind my blog.

 Our coop is called The Kuntry Klucker.
 I chose this spelling because I thought it was fun and different.
 I like to be original and this name just fit.
 We live in the country and of course there is lots of “klucking” going on.
 So nope, I did not misspell the name of my blog, the spelling was intentional.

 The gang consists of 12 hens and 1 Rooster named Roy.
 Roy is a character, he loves figs, spaghetti, and corn.
-I am the only one who can go out the the coop and pick him up.
-Everyone else he deems is an enemy that must be exterminated.
+I am the only one who can pick him up.
+Everyone else he deems as an enemy that must be exterminated.
 This even includes my own family members.
-He has mellowed out some as the years have gone by, he has never attacked anyone, he just like to crow at them and pretend that he is a fearsome bird.
+He has mellowed out some as the years have passed, but he has never attacked anyone.
+He perfer to crow at them and pretend that he is a fearsome bird.

 Now for the girls.
-As I said I have a dozen hens which I affectionally call “my girls”.
+I have a dozen hens which I affectionally call “my girls”.
 We have…

 Miss Bossie (The alpha hen) I will get to more of her later